6.24.2024

 Ezra was made by truly well-meaning folks sincerely trying to make a difference for autistic people.
 The problem is, they don’t grasp what autism acceptance means from the inside.
 And even though autistic producer Alex Plank was onboard to advise and guide, my guess is that there was only so much he could do on a movie whose primary creative team lacked lived autistic experience.

 If I wasn’t personally and professionally involved in autism and neurodiversity advocacy, I would probably cheer Ezra on.
 Aside from its autism messaging, it is sweet and delightfully offbeat, and Fitzgerald is phenomenal in the title role.
-But I owe it to my own son and his autistic community to note that Ezra doesn't qualify as an autism acceptance film due of its running theme that autistic people need to play by non-autistic rules.
-I would love to see an autism movie that features non-autistics learning to adapt our behavior and expectations to accommodate their needs and come into the autistic world.
+But I owe it to my own son and his autistic community to note that Ezra doesn't qualify as an autism acceptance film due to its running theme that autistic people need to play by non-autistic rules.
+I would love to see an autism movie that features non-autistic parents like me learning to adapt our behavior and expectations to accommodate our kids' needs, and come into the autistic world.
 I would love to see a great kid like Ezra being celebrated and cherished for being himself, not despite what being autistic means for his family.

 Promo screen for the movie Ezra, with white text on a black screen, as seen above the seated crowd in the SVA movie theater.